*This baby holiday packing list has been created in collaboration with The Gro Company.

 Another pushchair I like for a single child is the YOYO+ by Babyzen.
 It’s the only lightweight pushchair I’ve tried that will also comfortably carry a 4 year old (yes, I have a very lazy 4 year old and a 2 year old who insists on walking!)
 It also folds down small enough to be taken onboard the plane as cabin baggage or easily slipped into the footwell of a car, which is great when you have a tiny hire car filled with suitcases!
 We also have the Silvercross Jet which is great for travelling but I do find the Babyzen to be better as it’s much sturdier, easier to fold and has a bigger storage basket.

-You can hire car seats when you arrive but they’re often expensive and the quality can be dubious.
+You can hire car seats when you arrive but they’re often expensive, the quality can be dubious and they’re often just a bit grubby!
 We prefer to take our own seats as we know how to safely install them.

 Black out blind

 A black out blind like the Gro Anywhere Black Out Blind is particularly handy if you’re travelling long haul and your kids might be suffering from jetlag.

 Pop up a blackout blind and cross your fingers that they’ll sleep for a few extra hours without the sunshine pouring in through their window!

 They’re handy even if you’re not dealing with jetlag.
 The curtains at our apartment in Menorca weren’t great and a dark room definitely makes bedtime routines a little easier and you’ve got more chance of a lie-in!